 “Whoever shall come (before God) with a good deed will gain ten times the like thereof, but whoever shall come with an evil deed will be requited with no more than the like thereof, and none shall be wronged.”

 Although this article delves into the positive ways of being a father, the preceding seven lessons, when analysed carefully, could be applied to other non-family settings as well:

 1. Leaders-followers relationships in organisational or community setting

 2. Human resource development in an organisation

 4. The ethos for excellence in an organisation.

 On balance, the success of a unit, as small as a family or as big as a state, requires four key drivers.
-First, good leadership as portrayed by Prophet Ibrahim a.s.
-Second, good followership is based on one’s good upbringing, character, conviction as shown by Prophet Ismail a.s.
+First, good leadership, as portrayed by Prophet Ibrahim a.s.
+Second, good followership is based on one’s good upbringing, character, and conviction, as shown by Prophet Ismail a.s.
 Third, good systems in terms of human resource development, education, assessment, communication, and a consultative manner.
-Fourth, good values in the areas of critical thinking, obedience, mutual respect.
+Fourth, good values are in the areas of critical thinking, obedience, and mutual respect.

 The list of possible drivers is non-exhaustive.
 There could be many other lessons behind the story of how Aidiladha came to be.
 It is hoped that this article has successfully stimulated our readers to think and ponder further.